 - Participate in state and regional transportation coalitions;

 - Build alliances and coalitions among impacted and allied entities that may include community-based organizations, public officials, business interests, and other organizations;

 - Draft public comment letters on projects, policies, and plans; and

 What you’ll need

-- A passion and commitment to the environment, public health, and/or social justice;
+- A passion for and commitment to transportation, the environment, and social justice;

 - Transportation advocacy experience;